Hearing and Speech Sciences Minor

 - A minor in HESP can be used to compliment a major in a related field such as Special Education, Human Development, Linguistics, Psychology, Education or a Foreign Language.
 It allows a student to understand the relationship between speech, language and hearing, normal development, and their related disorders.
 It also encourages collaboration between this discipline and related ones.

 - This minor can also be utilized for students who are in other majors but have decided to pursue graduate studies in either Speech-Language Pathology or Audiology.
-These courses are widely viewed as potential pre-requisites to such programs and constitute a proportion but not all of the prerequisites needed for eventual certification with an M.A. in Speech-Language Pathology or an Au.
+These courses are widely viewed as potential pre-requisites to such programs and constitute a proportion, but not all, of the prerequisites needed for eventual certification with an M.A. in Speech-Language Pathology or an Au.
 D. in Audiology.
-Because both graduate programs and the American Speech Language Hearing Association require additional coursework, the student pursuing a HESP Minor for this purpose is strongly encouraged to meet with the HESP Academic Advisor to ensure that eventual educational goals are properly addressed.
+Additional coursework would be required by any graduate program and by the American Speech-Language Hearing Association.
+Any student interested in pursuing a HESP Minor for this purpose is strongly encouraged to meet with the HESP Academic Advisor to ensure that eventual educational goals are properly addressed.

 The HESP minor DOES NOT qualify an individual to work professionally as a Speech-Language Pathologist, or an Audiologist, but does provide a proportion but not all of the coursework required to practice in the State of Maryland as a Speech-Language Pathology Assistant.